Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 He was being efficient!
 That sounded like a good enough excuse to him, so it musta been good!

 The new Array link was military, properly secure in its synchronization, and with both ends installed a safe distance from anything important.
 The Gao end was built in what had once been a forward operating base as the Grand Army marched across the continent, reclaiming it from the biodrones.
 The Cimbrean end was a ways south of Folctha, deep in the recovering dustbowl left behind by the “Skidmark.”
-Sensible spot for it, that---a long way from civilians, nobody lived down there.
+Sensible spot for it, that - a long way from civilians, nobody lived down there.
 It had just been dead terrain, now it had a purpose again.

 Well...it wasn’t quite so dead anymore.
 Like the American plains, there were grasses taking root and spreading rapidly.
 The particular breed had been engineered so as not to release toxic allergens; for some reason, Earthling grass pollens were often *horrible* for most species, including a fair chunk of Gao.
 Hell, some Humans too!
 It wasn’t exactly a lush landscape, but it was a start on a good, solid recovery.